Magnetic Core RAM

 Waze is a mobile social map application.
 It collects map data, travel times and traffic information from users on the road.
 The information is transmitted to the Waze server, then shared with other users on the same roads.
 Waze provides real time traffic reports, including traffic jams, speed traps, etc. Waze provides routing updates to users on their way to work or home.
 It also can identify the cheapest fuel station along a route.
 Waze can be used anywhere, but requires enough users to create and update the maps to make it useful.
 Currently, there are 13 countries that have a full base map.
 Waze also offers turn-by-turn voice navigation.

-Internet Of Things takes off
+Internet Of Things Launched

 The Internet Of Things means that the Physical and Digital Worlds fuse together.
 Real time traffic reports started appearing, based on the current feed from cameras mounted on the road.
 Self-driving cars appeared on the highways in NV.
 Cutting-edge apps have increased the social flow of information for all.